kenchan0824/sea-counter/README.md

 ## How to Use Seahorse

 > [!IMPORTANT]
-> You may think Seahorse as a code generator, it passes **Python** syntax and generate the **Anchor** codes, abstracting away the most boilerplate codes as possible.
+> You can think Seahorse as a code generator, it parses the **Python** syntax and generate **Anchor** codes, abstracting away the most boilerplate codes as possible.

 1. Create a Solana wallet account with `solana-keygen new` if you haven't done so.
 Your private key is located at `~/.config/solana/id.json`